zorn/coursedreamers.com/content/posts/2023/8/30/interactive-feedback-and-tutorial-hell/index.md

 ---
 title: "Your Course Needs Regular, Interactive Feedback Loops To Keep Students Out of Tutorial Hell"
 date: 2023-08-30T17:23:12-04:00
+description: Ensure your course is NOT just about content consumption but instead sprinkled with various points of action.
+Specifically, things that can help a student verify their comprehension of the materials and spaces for them to stretch their creative muscles.
 pain: helping students avoid deceptive confidence via too much content consumption and not enough hands-on learning
 fix: how to adjust your curriculum to provide regular, helpful feedback loops to help students verify their understanding and creative potential
-next: follow up with an example of how freeCodeCamp structures it's mini-boss projects, podcast link?
+next: follow up with an example of how freeCodeCamp structures its mini-boss projects, podcast link?
-promise: in this post, I'll show you a varied list of options to create feedback loops in your courses
+promise: In this post, I'll show you various options to create feedback loops in your courses.
 ---

 Tutorial Hell is that phase in a student's journey where they complete courses and online examples, but when it comes time for them to do something independently, they freeze.
 They'll sit there, starting at an empty file inside a freshly generated project template, and they don't know what to do.
-They've spent months consuming content, and it felt like they were learning, but now, in the moment of creation, they are frozen.
+They've spent **months consuming content**, and it felt like they were learning, but now, in the moment of creation, they are frozen.

 The hard truth I share with my students is that no matter how good the video, the lecture, or the book is, you will not learn how to program by consuming.
 You are not Neo, and this is not the Matrix.
-The only way you will learn is by doing.
+The only way you will actually learn is by doing.

 From the book [Art & Fear][1]: